 Lecture and accompanying lab focused on the structure and function of the human body.
 Emphasis will be on metabolism, homeostasis, reproduction, and major organ systems.
 Designed for Allied Health students.
-Biology majors may not use this course to fulfill requirements for the Biology major or minor.
+Required course for Dual Degree Nursing Program majors and Health Studies majors in the Health Science Track.
+Course may not be used to fulfill requirements for the Biology major or minor.
 Prerequisite SCDV-210.
 Lab fee.
 (ATTR: ARTS)